LoopKit/loopdocs/docs/loop-3/omnipod.md

 The Screen that says Setup Complete allows you to change the Scheduled Reminder for this Pod if you want a different reminder time (including none) from your usual setting.

-* This only changes the reminder for this one Pod
+> This only changes the reminder for this Pod.
-* If you want to change all future reminders, tap on Notifications to modify the Reminder Default
-* In that same location, you can also change notification for the current Pod at any time

 - - -